nullfocus/my-tv-channel/README.md

 - extremely simple setup of the server
 - minimal technical needs for clients (browsers based ideally)
 - supporting multiple clients at once

-## Example use cases

-_This all assumes you legally own the content or have licensing for it!_

-- Run a tv channel of your favorite episodic comedy shows to leave on as background noise
-- Recreate the golden years of MTV with a bunch of music videos
-- Run an HBO competitor with your all-time favorite films

 ## Alternative approaches